samar225/Tour-Guid-Android-App/README.md

   Tour Guid App
 ===================================

-This app displays information about a specific country in multipul pages.Each page talk about diffirent topic such as cultuer, food and location. created in a Udacity course in the Beginning Android Nanodegree.
+This app displays information about a specific country in multiple pages.
+Each page talk about different topic such as culture, food and location. created in a Udacity course in the Beginning Android Nanodegree.

 Pre-requisites
 --------------